business4s/workflows4s/website/docs/runtimes/03-other.md

 ## Unsafe In Memory Runtime

-Alternative in-memory implementation that is not thread-safe and is build on vanilla scala.
+Alternative in-memory implementation that is not thread-safe but is built with vanilla scala.